uralerkut/M157_LAB/README_Teacher.md

 ![Capture](https://cloud.githubusercontent.com/assets/10035308/16218285/f06f3ba8-3738-11e6-9ccc-be601172713b.png)

 ### Full install
-This will install the core and main packages which are equivalent to what is provided with the RetroPie SD image.

 Now, you have to copy your rom files into the ROMs directory.
 If you followed the steps above the main directory for all ROMs is ~/RetroPie/roms (or /home/pi/RetroPie/roms, which is the same here).
 In this directory there is a subdirectory for every emulated system, e.g., nes, snes, megadrive.
 Attention has to be taken for the extensions of the ROM files.